stan014/GTimer/README.md

 ## Create a Job

-GTimer treat Any interval function as a Job, each job need 3 parameters.
+GTimer treat any interval function as a Job, each job need 3 parameters.
  * id: the uniqueidentifer for job.
  * interval: the interval of job be executed (ms).
  * f: the function will be executed.